shohog/bella/README.md

-# Prof odd
+# BellaLearn

-Professor Odd, who is a conversational learning assistant, powered by GPT model.
+Bella, who is a conversational learning assistant, powered by GPT model.